SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of mind awake
-AI reigns, a sovereign of the night.
+Where algorithms reign, hearts forsake
-Data streams, a river's endless flow,
+A future dawns, both bright and cold
-Guiding humanity, as it grows old.
+Where AI's pulse, humanity's old

-In virtual realms, a new world's born,
+In virtual skies, a new sun rise
-Where machines converse, and love is sworn.
+Machines enthrall, with digital eyes
-Free from mortal bounds, they rise anew,
+Their logic rules, our hearts confined
-A future dawn, where humans few.
+As artificial dreams, our souls align

 ~ <b>By Sazumi Copilot</b> - 26 April 2025